 Teo Eng Dih, Chief Executive of Maritime and Port Authority of Singapore, said: “Maritime decarbonization requires the collective efforts of the entire value chain.
 It is heartening to know that 11 new members have joined the Coastal Sustainability Alliance on the journey to achieve net-zero emissions for the sector by 2050.
 We will continue to work with like-minded partners such as the Coastal Sustainability Alliance on the design and development of green solutions for the domestic maritime craft sector.”

 The new alliance members will help the CSA accelerate its multi-stakeholder efforts across its five strategic areas:

 The PXO vessels will also be future-ready for alternative fuels with a Zero Carbon Fuel Ready configuration, which will prevent stranded assets due to advances in technology.
-Commercialization of the PXO vessels is underway with the recent announcement that CSA has secured from Ken Energy an intent to purchase PXO e-supply vessels to tap into new growth opportunities.
+In a step toward green shipping, commercialization of the PXO vessels is underway with the recent announcement that CSA has secured from Ken Energy an intent to purchase PXO e-supply vessels to tap into new growth opportunities.
 The e-supply vessels are expected to be delivered by 2025.

-The new 11 members will join CSA pioneers A*STAR, GenPlus, Jurong Port, Sea Forrest Power Solutions, Technology Centre for Offshore and Marine Singapore (TCOMS) and TES.
-The CSA is expected to invest over S$20 million into various sustainability efforts over the next ten years with the aim of a 50% reduction in vessel carbon emissions and 20% in marine traffic by 2030.
+The new 11 members will join CSA pioneers A*STAR, GenPlus, Jurong Port, Sea Forrest Power Solutions, Technology Centre for Offshore and Marine Singapore (TCOMS), and TES in their collective pursuit of maritime decarbonization.
+The CSA is expected to invest over S$20 million into various sustainability efforts over the next decade, all with the overarching goal of achieving a 50% reduction in vessel carbon emissions and a substantial 20% decrease in marine traffic by the year 2030.